1001 - Public Communications

 1001.8 - Public Examination of District Records

-Persons wanting copies may be assessed a reasonable fee for the copy and for the time needed by the employee to review and collect the requested information.
+Persons wanting copies may be assessed a reasonable fee for the copies and for the time needed by the employee to review and collect the requested information.
 The district will make every effort to provide the public records requested at no cost other than copying costs for a record which takes less than 30 minutes to produce.
 For requests that take more than 30 minutes to produce, expenses will include the actual cost per hour of the employee’s time.

 Costs for legal services utilized for the redaction or review of legally protected confidential information may also be assessed to the individual requesting the records.
-Printing of materials for the public at the expense of the school district will only occur when the event is sponsored by the school district.
+Printing of materials for the public at the expense of the district will only occur when the event is sponsored by the district.

 In making a determination for charges for a series of requests from one person or organization within a 30-day period, or a series of requests from persons in a single organization, the charges may be aggregated.
 For any other materials, cost will be assessed based on the individual request.